tdbowman/openAlt_W2021/README.md

 ## 	Acknowledgements
 We would like to thank:
 * Dr. Timothy Bowman for the project idea and guidance! 💡
-* Minh Nguyen for assisting us with technical questions 💬
+* Saeid Mofrad and Minh Nguyen for assisting us with technical questions 💬
 * Seyed Ziae Mousavi Mojab for teaching the class, of which this project was a part 🍎